GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/tpu-training-on-gke/examples/jobset/README.md

 - `<ICI_PARALLELISM>` with the value that is equal to the number of chips in the TPU slice
 - `<JOB_PARALLELISM>` with the value that matches the number of TPU VMs in the TPU slice
 - `<NUM_SLICES>` with the number of TPU slices on which you want to run the training job.
 Make sure to have at least this number of TPU node pools in your environment.
 - `<BASE_OUTPUT_DIRECTORY>` with the Cloud Storage location for checkpoints and logs.
-Recall that if you haven't made any changes to the defaults during the environment setup, the name of the bucket created by the setup should be `<YOUR_PREFIX>-artifact-repository`.
+You can use the bucket created during the setup.
 - `<DATASET_PATH>` with the Cloud Storage location of the C4 dataset.
 Specify the Cloud Storage location of the C4 dataset, excluding the `c4` folder name in the path.
 As part of the setup for the examples' prerequisites, the C4 dataset is copied to the `gs://<ARTIFACT_BUCKET>/datasets/c4` location.
 - `<RUN_NAME>` with the MaxText run name.
 MaxText will use this value to name the folders for checkpoints and TensorBoard logs in the `<BASE_OUTPUT_DIRECTORY>`.
 If you want to restart from a previously set checkpoint set this to the run name used for the previous run.
 Although not required it may be convenient to use the same name as the `<NAME_SUFFIX>`.
 - `<TENSORBOARD_NAME>` with the fully qualified name of the TensorBoardr instance to use for a training run tracking.
 The format should be - `projects/<PROJECT_NUMBER>/locations/<TENSORBOARD_REGION>/tensorboard/<TENSORBOARD_ID>`.
 If you provisioned your environment using the automated setup, you can retrieve the TensorBoard name from the Terraform state, using the `terraform output tensorboard_id` command.
 - `<WID_KSA>` with the name of Kubernetes service account to use for the Workload Identity.
-Remember that the default name used during the environment setup is `wid-sa`
 - `<ARGS>` with any additional parameters you want to pass to the MaxText trainer.
 Refer to the below notes and the [MaxText documentation](https://github.com/google/maxtext/blob/main/MaxText/configs/base.yml) for more info.
 - `<LIBTPU_INIT_ARGS>` with `libtpu` and XLA compiler settings.
 Refer to the below notes and the [MaxText documentation](https://github.com/google/maxtext/tree/main) for more info